BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 we can only cancel requests that are either in the 'open', 'active' or 'disabled' state. canceling a spot request won't terminate the instances that it's running. to terminate them we need to first cancel the request and then manually terminate them.

-A Spot Fleet is a way to have a set of Spot Instances with additional (optional) On-Demand Instances. ir will launch from possible launch pools (based on instance type, OS, Availability Zone), and the fleet will choose from the possible launch pools until reaching cpacity or maximum cost.
+A Spot Fleet is a way to have a set of Spot Instances with additional (optional) On-Demand Instances. it will launch from possible launch pools (based on instance type, OS, Availability Zone), and the fleet will choose from the possible launch pools until reaching cpacity or maximum cost.

 Allocation strategies